edjah/embeddable-wasm-particle-simulator/README.md

 # WebAssembly Particle Simulator

-This is a n-body particle simulator that has a backend which was written in C++ and compiled using [emcc](https://emscripten.org/docs/tools_reference/emcc.html) to WebAssembly.
-It is considerably faster (and also has much better source code) than its [predecessor](https://github.com/edjah/Particle-Simulator).
+This is a version of https://github.com/edjah/WebAssembly-Particle-Simulator that's intended to be embedded on other websites.

-Click here to view the simulation: https://edjah.github.io/WebAssembly-Particle-Simulator/
+Click here to view the simulation: https://edjah.github.io/embeddable-wasm-particle-simulator/